The official IELTS by IDP app is here! Download it today.

 Section 1 looks at your social survival skills.
 The questions relate back to short texts that are relevant to everyday life in an English-speaking country.
 These might be notices, advertisements or timetables.

 Section 2 takes a closer look at your workplace survival skills.
 The texts here are taken from job descriptions, contracts, staff development and training manuals, as well as pay and workplace condition documents.

 Section 3 contains a long and more complex text on a topic of general interest.
 Texts could be taken from newspapers, magazine or books.

 The reading part of the IELTS test looks at how well you can understand main ideas, details, inferences and implied meaning.
 It also assesses your ability to follow the development of an argument, recognise a writer's opinion, attitudes and purpose.

-For both paper-based and computer-delivered IELTS, you will not be able to bring your own paper into the test for security reasons.
-If you are sitting computer-delivered IELTS, we will provide you with a pencil and paper.
+For both IELTS on paper and IELTS on computer, you will not be able to bring your own paper into the test for security reasons.
+If you are sitting IELTS on computer, we will provide you with a pencil and paper.
 You also receive paper for your Speaking test to help you organise your thoughts as you speak with the examiner.